-The Wireless-N Gigabit Router with Storage Link has been specifically designed for use with your Wireless-N, Wireless-G, and Wireless-B products.
-It will work with notebook adapters for your laptop computers, PCI adapters for your desktop computers, and USB adapters for your USB connectivity needs.
-The Router can also communicate with other devices, such as wireless print servers and bridges.
+The Wireless-N Broadband Router has been specifically designed for use with your Wireless-N, Wireless-G, and Wireless-B products.
+It will work with notebook adapters for your laptop computers, PCI adapters for your infrastructure: a wireless network that is bridged to a wired network via an access point.